 When we learned of children being sold into sex trafficking in our own communities, we felt compelled to do our part to stop it.
 We asked: What if attorneys, IT specialists, teachers, moms, medical professionals—all spheres of society—worked together?
 Starting small, we realized that a lot of small adds up to something really big.
 By working together through prevention, professional training and survivor advocacy, we’ve started to see communities activated to fight human trafficking.

-Headquartered in Waco, Texas, UnBound is made up of individual chapters around the United States and across the world working to see change in their own communities.
-Each chapter works in different areas based on the culture and needs of their city.
-To find out more about UnBound chapters, check out our locations.
+Headquartered in Waco, Texas, UnBound has locations around the United States and across the world working to see change in their own communities.
+Each location works in different areas based on the needs of their city.
+To find out more about UnBound locations, check out our locations.

 - Hope Driven: In the dark world of human trafficking, we believe there is hope.
 Our hope comes from three main sources: our faith, our community, and the survivors we serve.
 We believe in a God of justice and restoration, who has called us to respond to this need.
 We are encouraged by a community ready to take action in the fight.
 And we are inspired by the strength, resilience and courage of the men, women and children we serve.

 - Service Oriented: We actively seek to fill the needs and gaps in service in our community.
 As we serve survivors, we are also eager to serve our partners in law enforcement, hospitals, schools, and more.

 - Excellence Focused: UnBound is committed to maintaining excellence in the service we provide.
 By following best practices, staying up-to-date on research, training our teams, and providing evidence-based programs, we seek to offer the best service to our community.